SasaKaranovic/USB-Power-supply-Active-Load-Tester/README.md

 ### Basic capabilities:
 - PSU under test max voltage 55V
-- Current Load of 5A (or more by changing Rs value)
+- Current Load of 5A (or more by lowering current sense resistor value)
 - Current and Voltage accuracy below 5%